Alternatives

 Should I use both Morningstar and Yield Theory?

 Many investors do.
-Morningstar is strong for fund and long-term stock research with a valuation lens; Yield Theory adds the synthesized macro thesis and the "what to do about it" that data tools and news often leave out.
+Morningstar is strong for fund and long-term stock research with a valuation lens; Yield Theory adds a synthesized macro thesis, company implications, risks, and the evidence that would change the view.